reTHINK-project/specs/deployment/readme.md

 * The client side components are the runtime and the application.
 This runtime is downloaded in the browser when the user connects to an application based on reThink.
 Thus, nothing has to be manually installed.

 ## installation process
+We will first install a CSP, then the application from scratch.
+To illustrate our text, we will consider that the DNS of the platform is ___csp.rethink.com___

 ###Communication Service Provider

-As mentionned above, the communication service providers consists in three componants, a messaging node, a domain registry and a catalogue.
-To have a consistent platform, we
+As mentionned above, the communication service providers consists in __3__ componants.
+We will install first the domain registry, then the messaging node, and finally the catalogue.

 ####Domain Registry
 Domain registry is installable from [here](https://github.com/reTHINK-project/dev-registry-domain/server).
 As the Domain Registry is necessary to run the messaging node, it has to be installed first.
 The default port of the domain registry is 4567.